This post may contain affiliate links. Please read our disclosure policy.

 If you do a second ferment with fruit, you’ll end up with three 16-ounce bottles every 5-7 days.
 This is a great amount for one to two people a week.

-During the first stage of the double-fermentation process or primary fermentation, the sweet tea and SCOBY are in a vessel that is protected from contamination like dust and fruit flies but not sealed.
+During the first fermentation of the double-fermentation process (also called the primary fermentation), the sweet tea and SCOBY are in a vessel that is protected from contamination like dust and fruit flies but not sealed.
 It is an aerobic (with oxygen) fermentation process.
 At the end of primary fermentation, the kombucha is technically ready to go.
 You can enjoy it then if you wish!

 However, most people enjoy it carbonated and flavored, which is where the secondary fermentation comes in.
 I always do a second ferment!
 We love all of the flavors we can make at home.